 I would see Donnie from time to time around town and get physically ill.
 We lived in a tiny town.
 Once when I was a teenager, I was at a friend's house.
 Her parents were friends with Donnie and his new wife, they happened to be at a Bar B Q there, and my friend asked me to come out and sing for everyone (I sang all the time).
 I looked outside, saw him, he looked at me, and I had a literal breakdown.
 Back then, we didn't call them panic attacks, but that's what I had.
 I started shaking, crying uncontrollably, curled up in a ball in the corner of her room, and told her I couldn't go out there.
 She thought it was just stage fright.

 There are a few reasons I chose now to file a police report.
 First, my daughter was recently sexually assaulted by a woman, and I told her she should press charges.
-She didn’t want to; she kept brushing it off, saying it wasn’t a big deal.
-I realized I had never pressed charges against my abuser, who most certainly has gone on to abuse others.
-Second, before he did that to me, he'd been charged with making obscene phone calls to a woman in town, that was before the time of caller ID and any real way to trace calls; therefore, they couldn’t prove it was him, but I have no doubt he was guilty.
-He'd already been investigated for criminal sexual behavior before he assaulted me, so indeed, it didn’t stop with me.
+She didn't want to; she kept brushing it off, saying it wasn't a big deal.
+I realized I had never pressed charges against my abuser, who most certainly have gone on to abuse others.
+Second, before he did that to me, he'd been charged with making obscene phone calls to a woman in town, that was before the time of caller ID and any real way to trace calls; therefore, they couldn't prove it was him, but I have no doubt he was guilty.
+He'd already been investigated for criminal sexual behavior before he assaulted me, so indeed, it didn't stop with me.
 The third reason is he has a great young granddaughter now, and I got physically ill when I saw her fearing he would do the same to her if given a chance.